The miracle of rebirth

 The restoration of the ceiling painting made by Michelangelo is an apt metaphor for the spiritual cleansing of human creation from its sinfulness by God.
 God, the masterful creator, created us as his most precious work of art.
 Mankind was created in his own image and was to receive the Holy Spirit.
 Tragically, the defilement of his creation caused by our sinfulness has taken away that purity.
 Adam and Eve sinned and received the spirit of this world.
 We too are spiritually corrupt and stained by the filth of sin.
 Why?
 Because all people are afflicted with sins and lead their lives contrary to the will of God.

-But our Heavenly Father can renew us spiritually, and the life of Jesus Christ can be reflected in the light that emanates from us for all to see.
-The question is: do we actually want to implement what God intends for us to do?
-Most people don't want this.
-They still live their lives in darkness, stained all over with the ugly stain of sin.
-The apostle Paul described the spiritual darkness of this world in his letter to the Christians in Ephesus.
-Regarding their former life, He said: "You also were dead in your trespasses and in your sins, in which you formerly lived after the manner of this world" (Ephesians 2,1-2).
+But our heavenly Father can renew us spiritually, and the life of Jesus Christ can be reflected in the light that shines forth from us for all to see.
+The question is: Do we truly want to put into practice what God intends for us?
+Most people do not.
+They still live their lives stained with the ugly taint of sin in darkness.
+The Apostle Paul described the spiritual darkness of this world in his letter to the Christians in Ephesus.
+Regarding their former lives, he said, “You too were dead in your trespasses and sins, in which you formerly lived according to the ways of this world.”
+(Eph 2,1-2).

 We have also allowed this corrupting force to cloud our very nature.
 And just as Michelangelo's fresco was soiled and defaced by Russ, so did our soul.
 That is why it is so urgent that we give space to the essence of God.
 He can cleanse us, take the scum of sin from us and let us spiritually renew and shine.